-1 education, a charter school board of directors, a regional school board of 2 directors, or a UNC laboratory school board of trustees; (ii) a Department of 3 Defense Elementary and Secondary School established pursuant to 10 4 U.S.C. § 2164; and (iii) a nonpublic school that meets the requirements of 5 Part 1 or 2 of Article 39 of this Chapter.
-Recognized educator preparation program or recognized EPP. - An entity 6 (15) 7 that is initially authorized or authorized by the State Board to recommend 8 students for educator licensure.
-9 Student. - An individual enrolled in a recognized educator preparation (16)10 program.
-11 "§ 115C-269.5.
+(16) Student. - An individual enrolled in a recognized educator preparation program.

+"§ 115C-269.5.
 Educator preparation programs.

-Role of EPPs. - An EPP shall prepare students for educator licensure and meet the 12 13 standards and requirements set forth in this Article.
-To recommend students for licensure, an 14 EPP shall be recognized by the State Board.
-15 State Board Authority. - The State Board shall initially authorize and recognize an (b) 16 EPP as required by this Article.
-The State Board shall have authority to regulate EPPs in 17 accordance with this Article.
-18 (c) Initial Authorization. - The State Board shall assign the status of initially authorized 19 to an EPP if it has not yet generated sufficient data to meet the performance standards, but the 20 EPP meets one of the following criteria: 21 The EPP is approved by the State Board.
-(1) 22 (2) The EPP is nationally accredited by CAEP.
-23 Authorization. - The State Board shall assign the status of authorized to an EPP if (d) 24 the EPP meets the following criteria: 25 The EPP is approved by the State Board or nationally accredited by CAEP.
-(1) 26 (2) The EPP satisfies the performance standards to the extent that the EPP has 27 not been assigned revoked status described in G.S.
-115C-269.45.
-28 The State Board shall assign the status of recognized EPP to an EPP that has the (e) 29 status of initially authorized or authorized.
-30 "§ 115C-269.10.
+- (a) Role of EPPs.
+An EPP shall prepare students for educator licensure and meet the standards and requirements set forth in this Article.
+To recommend students for licensure, an EPP shall be recognized by the State Board. - (b) State Board Authority.
+The State Board shall initially authorize and recognize an EPP as required by this Article.
+The State Board shall have authority to regulate EPPs in accordance with this Article. - (c) Initial Authorization.
+The State Board shall assign the status of initially authorized to an EPP if it has not yet generated sufficient data to meet the performance standards, but the EPP meets one of the following criteria: - (1) The EPP is approved by the State Board. - (2) The EPP is nationally accredited by CAEP. - (d) Authorization.
+The State Board shall assign the status of authorized to an EPP if the EPP meets the following criteria: - (1) The EPP is approved by the State Board or nationally accredited by CAEP. - (2) The EPP satisfies the performance standards to the extent that the EPP has not been assigned revoked status described in G.S.
+115C-269.45. - (e) The State Board shall assign the status of recognized EPP to an EPP that has the status of initially authorized or authorized.

+"§ 115C-269.10.
 Educator preparation program approval process.
-State Board Authority. - The State Board shall have authority to approve an EPP 31 (a) 32 that meets the requirements established by rule as provided in subsection (b) of this section.
-33 Rules for Granting State Approval. - The State Board shall adopt rules for granting 34 approval to EPPs in accordance with this Article.
-The rules shall ensure the following: 35 A rigorous approval process that requires that the criteria in this Article are (1) 36 met.
-37 (2) An application process, peer review, and technical assistance provided by 38 the State Board.
-39 An approval period of five years and process for renewal of approval.
-(3) 40 Minimum Approval Standards. - At a minimum, the rules established as provided in 41 subsection (b) of this section shall include the following standards: 42 Students shall develop a deep understanding of the critical concepts and (1) 43 principles of their discipline and, by completion, be able to use 44 discipline-specific practices flexibly to advance the learning of all students 45 toward attainment of college- and career-ready standards.
-Effective partnerships and high-quality clinical practice shall be central to 46 (2) 47 preparation so that students develop the knowledge, skills, and professional 48 dispositions necessary to demonstrate positive impact on all elementary and 49 secondary students' learning and development.

-Quality of students shall be a continuing and purposeful part of the EPP's responsibility from recruitment, at admission, through the progression of
+- (a) State Board Authority.
+The State Board shall have authority to approve an EPP that meets the requirements established by rule as provided in subsection (b) of this section. - (b) Rules for Granting State Approval.
+The State Board shall adopt rules for granting approval to EPPs in accordance with this Article.
+The rules shall ensure the following: - (1) A rigorous approval process that requires that the criteria in this Article are met. - (2) An application process, peer review, and technical assistance provided by the State Board. - (3) An approval period of five years and process for renewal of approval. - (c) Minimum Approval Standards.
+At a minimum, the rules established as provided in subsection (b) of this section shall include the following standards: - (1) Students shall develop a deep understanding of the critical concepts and principles of their discipline and, by completion, be able to use discipline-specific practices flexibly to advance the learning of all students toward attainment of college- and career-ready standards. - (2) Effective partnerships and high-quality clinical practice shall be central to preparation so that students develop the knowledge, skills, and professional dispositions necessary to demonstrate positive impact on all elementary and secondary students' learning and development. - Quality of students shall be a continuing and purposeful part of the EPP's responsibility from recruitment, at admission, through the progression of courses and field experiences, and to decisions that completers are prepared to teach effectively and are recommended for licensure.
+The EPP shall demonstrate that development of student quality is the goal of educator preparation in all phases of the program through evidence of impact under subdivision (4) of this subsection. - (4) The EPP shall demonstrate the impact of its completers on elementary and secondary student learning and development, classroom instruction, and

-- to te demo prepa